broizter/DBM-Whitemane/README.md

 ## Bugs and questions
 When you find timers or other things that are incorrect please create a [bug report](https://github.com/broizter/DBM-Whitemane/issues/new/choose) and attach any video recordings or [Transcriptor](https://github.com/Zidras/Transcriptor-WOTLK) logs so that it's easier for me to fix them.
-You can also contact me on Discord if you prefer that: zin.01
+You can also contact me on Discord if you prefer that: zinwithoutadot

 ## Credit
 Core addon backport from retail by Barsoomx: (https://github.com/Barsoomx/DBM-wowcircle).